2AA4-W23/a1-liujeffery/README.md

     * `mvn package`
   * To run the packaged delivery:
     * `java -jar target/piraten-karpen-jar-with-dependencies.jar`
-  * To run the project on trace mode ():
+  * To run the project on trace mode:
     * `mvn -q exec:java -Dexec.args="debug"`
-    * With multiple command line arguments, "debug" should be the last one (eg. "test info debug")
+    * With multiple command line arguments, "debug" should be the last one (eg. "random combo debug")
+  * By default, player 1 keeps random dice and player 2 keeps the largest combo.
+To change behaviour:
+    * `mvn -q exec:java -Dexec.args="combo combo"` to set behaviour of player 1 and 2 respectively

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**